 At Curtin, powerful industry partnerships and excellent facilities will support your research and help turn your discoveries into real-world outcomes.

-Our research-specific facilities include the Curtin Resources and Chemistry Precinct, the Curtin Health Innovation Research Institute, the Hub for Immersive Visualisation and eResearch (HIVE), the Trace Research Advanced Clean Environment (TRACE), the Curtin Institute of Radio Astronomy and the Bankwest Curtin Economics Centre.
+Our research-specific facilities include the Curtin Resources and Chemistry Precinct, the Curtin Health Innovation Research Institute, the Hub for Immersive Visualisation and eResearch (HIVE), the Centre for Crop and Disease Management, the Trace Research Advanced Clean Environment (TRACE), the Curtin Institute of Radio Astronomy and the Bankwest Curtin Economics Centre.

 We offer research courses in most study areas, for those who already have a master degree or bachelor degree with first or upper second class honours.